-The Présence collection is another classic design, with a round case and made of stainless steel.
-The brand describes it as “elegance enhanced by simplicity”–with applied indexes or Roman numerals for hour markers and strap materials like leather, alligator strap, or stainless steel and yellow PVD coating.
+The Présence collection is another classic design, with a round stainless steel case.
+The brand describes it as “elegance enhanced by simplicity“–with applied indexes or Roman numerals for hour markers and strap materials like leather, alligator strap, or stainless steel and yellow PVD coating.

 Longines Watchmaking Tradition Collection

-The Longines Watchmaking Tradition collection has a total of seven different types of watches.
+The Longines Watchmaking Tradition collection has seven different types of watches.

 There’s the Master Collection, which launched in 2005.
-These watches all have self-winding movement and have different designs and special features, namely: a column wheel chronograph, retrograde functions, moon phase display, and bracelet materials like alligator, stainless steel, and 18-karat pink gold.
+These watches all have self-winding movement and different designs and special features: a column-wheel chronograph, retrograde functions, moon phase display, and bracelet materials like alligator, stainless steel, and 18-karat pink gold.

 Longines has a long history of participation in sports, creating timepieces for both athletes and the audience.
 The Conquest Classic is a line that is “worn amidst the excitement” of sports competitions.
-These watches, which all have self-winding calibers, was the official pieces in many sports events like gymnastics, equestrian sports, and archery.
-Some of the most important features of the different models include a column wheel chronograph, diamond indexes, and Swiss Super LumiNova.
+These watches, which all have self-winding calibers, were the official pieces in many sports events like gymnastics, equestrian sports, and archery.
+Some of the essential features of the different models include a column-wheel chronograph, diamond indexes, and Swiss Super LumiNova.

-The Longines Evidenza has unique tonneau shape (resembling a casket or a barrel), which is a classic design that was based on a 1925 model but can be traced back from 1911.
-Available in men’s and women’s sizes, these watches have an elegant and classic look that’s perfect for both every day and formal occasions.
+The Longines Evidenza has a unique tonneau shape (resembling a casket or a barrel), a classic design based on a 1925 model but can be traced back to 1911.
+Available in men’s and women’s sizes, these watches have an elegant and classic look that’s perfect for everyday and formal occasions.
 These are available in stainless steel and alligator straps and have either quartz or automatic movement.

-One of the most popular personalities that wore a Longines watch was Albert Einstein, who owned a Longines tonneau wristwatch in the early 1930s.
+One of the most famous personalities that wore a Longines watch was Albert Einstein, who owned a Longines tonneau wristwatch in the early 1930s.
 The back of the 14k gold watch was engraved with “Prof. Albert Einstein, Los Angeles, Feb.
 16, 1931,” and was auctioned in October 2008, valued at $596,000.
-This makes the watch the highest priced Longines timepiece in an auction.
-It was also reported that Einstein had another Longines watch—a pocket watch dated 1943.
-You can read more about Einstein’s Longines watches here.
+This makes the watch the highest-priced Longines timepiece in an auction.
+Einstein had another Longines watch—a pocket watch dated 1943.

 Longines Equestrian Collection